 What’s a “Rolling Boil”?
 A “Rolling Boil” is what happens when a liquid reaches about 212° and the bubbles are smaller and continuous in motion.
 It’s a boil that generally won’t slow down when stirred.

 Continue to stir…and allow the mixture to cook until it starts to thicken.
 Don’t you dare stop stirring!
 You will notice a change in the texture of the mixture.
 It will have the consistency of gravy.

 Slowly add evaporated milk.
 Please be careful!
 This mixture is so HOT!

 Now for the fun part!
 Continue stirring until the mixture reaches the temps of the depths of Hell…or 232°.
 (All I can say is this is a winter treat for a reason!)

-TIP: Please note caramel can burn if it is cook at too high a temperature.
+TIP: Please note caramel can burn if it is cooked at too high a temperature.

 Check the caramel often with the digital or candy thermometer.
-You will begin to think that it is never going to hit 232°…but it will…finally and all of the sudden!
+You will begin to think that it is never going to hit 232°…but it will…finally and all of a sudden!

 Look at that beautiful golden caramel!
 DO NOT TOUCH IT!!!
 See those bubbles…it’s HOT!
 This is why I say it’s not a recipe to make with children around or pets!
 (Husbands are questionable!)

 Carefully…very carefully… Pour into greased parchment lined pans and let stand until firm.